 1. Written or Electronic Exam.

 2. Practical test which also includes identification of various tools, objects, and pictures relating to honey bee biology and beekeeping. - It is your responsibility to contact and schedule this with one of the master beekeepers.

 3. Four years of beekeeping experience.

 4. Ten (10) hours of Public Service Credit annually relating to honeybees and beekeeping.
+(As listed below)

 Approved Public Service Credit includes but is not limited to: Preparing and presenting multiple honey bee programs to local clubs, VSBA or other state beekeeping associations, staffing a table at a community event, developing and leading a training class or program at a local school, library, or other club or association.

 Master Beekeeper: Cost $50.00 covers both the written and practical testing.

 Final level for the program: For the beekeeper who has demonstrated extensive expertise in beekeeping and a number of specialized areas in beekeeping.

 2. Practical laboratory test which includes the ability to demonstrate honey bee dissection and disease identification (if any).
 Candidates that have successfully passed the Master written exam can schedule Lab training with the VA State Apiarist at the membership conference.
 Once the candidate has demonstrated the Lab knowledge, skills and abilities (KSA), the State Apiarist will schedule the candidate for the Practical laboratory testing.
 A passing score of 80 is required.